MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-deployment-guide.md

 - **SPF**: An SPF record is already configured for the \<domain\>.onmicrosoft.com domain.
 - **DKIM**: A DKIM record is already configured for the \<domain\>.onmicrosoft.com domain.
-- **DMARC**: You need to manually set up the DMARC record for the \<domain\>.onmicrosoft.com domain in the Microsoft 365 admin center at <https://admin.microsoft.com/Adminportal/Home#/Domains> as describe in zzz.
+- **DMARC**: You need to manually set up the DMARC record for the \<domain\>.onmicrosoft.com domain in the Microsoft 365 admin center at <https://admin.microsoft.com/Adminportal/Home#/Domains> as described in zzz.

 ## Step 2: Configure security policies

 As you can probably imagine, a lot of security policies are available in EOP and Defender for Office 365.
 There are three basic types of security policies:

 - **Default policies**: These policies exist from the moment the organization is created.
 They apply to all recipients in the organization, you can't turn the policies off, and you can't modify who the policies apply to.
 But you can modify the security settings in the policies just like custom policies.
-The settings in the default policies are described in [Recommended settings for EOP and Microsoft Defender for Office 365 security](recommended-settings-for-eop-and-office365.md).
+The settings in the default policies are described in the tables in [Recommended settings for EOP and Microsoft Defender for Office 365 security](recommended-settings-for-eop-and-office365.md).
 - **Preset security policies**: Preset security are actually _profiles_ that contain _most_ of the available security polices in EOP and Defender for Office 365 with settings that are tailored to specific levels of protection.
 The preset security policies are:
   - The Strict preset security policy.
   - The Standard preset security policy.